eyedeekay/sam-forwarder/README.md

 *please.* I'm pretty responsive when people actually contact me, it'll probably be added within 24 hours.

+Encrypted leasesets are only half-implemented.
+The option seems to do nothing at the moment.
+Soon it will be configurable.
+Like that's what I'm doing tonight.

 I should probably have some options that are available in other general network utilities like netcat and socat(ephsite may have it's name changed to samcat at that point).
 Configuring timeouts and the like.
 In order to do this, some of the